rob2d/ids-frontend-code-kata/README.md

 ## Goal

-Your goal is to write the necessary HTML, CSS and JavaScript to replicate this legacy component.
+Your goal is to write the necessary HTML, CSS and JS to replicate this legacy component.
 The Infor Design System (IDS) is moving towards a WebComponent-based system.
 We would like you port the basic functionality of this Message Dialog into a web component, using a custom element as its base.

 The Webcomponent specification is explained in detail at [MDM](https://developer.mozilla.org/en-US/docs/Web/Web_Components)